You can find the full names, qualifications and biographies of our members of Council here.

 Dame Clare Marx is Chair of the GMC.

-Clare chaired the Trauma and Orthopaedic Specialist Advisory Committee for the Royal College of Surgeons and co-authored the first competency-based curriculum in Trauma and Orthopaedic Surgery.
-She received a CBE for services to medicine in 2007 and was elected President of the British Orthopaedic Association the following year.
-In 2009 she was elected to the Council of the Royal College of Surgeons of England and chaired the Invited Review Mechanism from 2011-14 before being elected President of the Royal College of Surgeons of England (2014-17), the first woman in the history of the College to hold this role.
-Clare was also the Chair of the Faculty of Medical Leadership and Management until the end of 2018.
+2008-9 she was President of the British Orthopaedic Association and in 2009 she was elected to the Council of the Royal College of Surgeons of England.
+Clare chaired the Invited Review Mechanism from 2011-14 before being elected President of the Royal College of Surgeons of England (2014-17), the first woman in the history of the College to hold this role.
+She then Chaired of the Faculty of Medical Leadership and Management until the end of 2018.

 She is the first woman to hold the Chair since the GMC was established 160 years ago.

 Lay member, Wales

 Steve Burnett is currently a Non-Executive Director at Golden Charter Ltd, a Non-Executive Director at HM Treasury Government Internal Audit Agency and Senior Independent Director at the Wales Audit Office.

 He has previously been the Senior Independent Director at Liverpool Women’s NHS Foundation Trust Hospital.

 After a long career in the financial services sector, Steve retired from the position of CEO of Royal Liver Assurance in 2009.
 During his time as CEO the organisation addressed financial challenges whilst also modernising its product range and service approach, entering new markets and reinventing its role in the sector.
 Steve is a retired actuary.